Theodor Svedberg: Awards and honours

+Svedberg was elected an International Member of the American Philosophical Society in 1941.
 After becoming a Foreign Member of the Royal Society in 1944, Svedberg was named to the National Academy of Sciences in 1945.
+He was elected to the American Philosophical Society in 1948.
 From the 1910s to 1920s, Svedberg was awarded the Björkénska priset three times from Uppsala University for his contributions to science in Sweden.
 From the Franklin Institute, Svedberg was given the Franklin Medal in 1949 for his work with the ultracentrifuge.